modRSW-convective-scale-DA/ismodRSW_satDA/README.md

 ### Working out the experiment index

-In order to be executed, many of the scripts contained in this repository require as argument an experiment index associated with the desired set of filter parameters (loc, add_inf, rtps).
+In order to be executed, many of the scripts contained in this repository require as argument an experiment index (exp_idx) associated with the desired set of filter parameters (loc, add_inf, rtps).
 This index is an integer which depends on the total number of combinations given by the list of parameters defined in the configuration file.
 For example, given the following set of parameters in the configuration file:
 ```
 loc = [0.5, 1.0]
 add_inf = [0.1, 0.2]
 rtps = [0.3, 0.6]
 ```
 the total number of parameter combinations would be 8 (2 localisation values x 2 additive inflation values x 2 rtps values).
-The experiment index is therefore defined as an integer between 1 and 8 that loops over each parameter:
+The experiment index exp_idx is therefore defined as an integer between 1 and 8 that loops over each parameter in the following order:
 ```
 exp_idx=1
 for i in loc: